reallygooday/BertelsmannScholarship/README.md

 **STUDY NOTES**

-Terminal is an interface to Shell.
-On the Mac the Terminal Program is in the Applications/Utilities folder.
+The Lesson 1 addresses shell scripting.
+The shell is directly linked to the kernel.
+Terminal is an interface to shell.( On the Mac the Terminal Program is in the Applications/Utilities folder.)

 Shell:
 graphical GUI;